xtrime-ru/antizapret-vpn-docker/README.md

 - `FILEBROWSER_PASSWORD=password`

 Proxy:
-- `PROXY_DOMAIN=` - create lets-encrypt https certificate for domain.
+- `PROXY_DOMAIN=` - create letsencrypt https certificate for domain.
 If not set host ip is used for self-signed certificate.
 - `PROXY_EMAIL=` - email for letsecnrypt certificate.

 Openvpn